fnky/svencoop-mapping/README.md

 This repository contains extensive documentation and scripts written for Sven Co-Op mapping.

-The purpose with this repository is to archive, log and document all aspects of mapping.
-While it primarily target to document Sven Co-Op mapping, other GoldSrc games may find these resources useful too.
+The purpose with this repository is to archive, log and document all aspects of mapping in a format that can be easily distributed to other formats.
+While it primarily targets to document Sven Co-Op mapping, other GoldSrc games may find these resources useful too.

 ## Documentation